carpentries-incubator/cwl-novice-tutorial/_episodes/debug.md

 Some very common YAML errors are:

 - Using tabs instead of spaces.
 In YAML files indentations are made using spaces, not tabs.
-  Errors caused by tabs will show `'NoneType' object has no attribute 'name'`.
   Please download and run [this example][tab-error] which includes a tab character.

   ~~~